Death anxiety: Terror management theory and religion

+Health and death anxiety

 Death acceptance and death anxiety

 Researchers have also conducted surveys on how being able to accept one's inevitable death could have a positive effect on one's psychological well-being, or on one's level of individual distress.
 A research study conducted in 1974 attempted to set up a new type of scale to measure people's death acceptance, rather than their death anxiety.
 After administering a questionnaire with questions regarding the acceptance of death, the researchers found there was a low-negative correlation between acceptance of one's own death and anxiety about death; meaning that the more the participants accepted their own death, the less anxiety they felt.
 While those who accept the fact of their own death will still feel some anxiety about it, this acceptance could allow them to form a more positive perspective on it.

-People who are exposed to those who are near-death, or people who have already passed on seem to have a paradigm shift in their way of thinking death.
+People who are exposed to those who are near death or who have already died seem to have a paradigm shift in their way of thinking about death.

 A more recent longitudinal study asked cancer patients at different stages to fill out different questionnaires in order to rate their levels of death acceptance, general anxiety, demoralization, etc. The same surveys administered to the same people one year later showed that higher levels of death acceptance could predict lower levels of death anxiety in the participants.